 If you feel as if you’ve nothing to lose, you’re more likely to take a chance on a business venture or idea, despite the odds being against you.
-Some of the world’s greatest success stories have come on the back of failure, so don’t assume that failure is always a bad thing because later down the line, the opposite could very well be true.
+Some of the world’s greatest success stories have come on the back of failure, so don’t assume that failure is always bad because later down the line, the opposite could very well be true.
 Failure is good.

 We miss 100% of the shots we don’t take, and if you don’t try, you’ll stand no chance of succeeding.

-People are scared to take chances and try new things because they’re worried that they’ll fail, but so what?
+People are scared to take chances and try new things because they’re worried they’ll fail, but so what?
 Providing that failure won’t bankrupt you or negatively impact you, who cares if you failed, as long as you gave it a shot?

-Far too many people live in fear of failure because they’re worried what others will think, or they’re worried they’ll let themselves down because they piled so much pressure upon themselves.
+Far too many people live in fear of failure because they’re worried about what others will think, or they’re worried they’ll let themselves down because they piled so much pressure upon themselves.

-Failure doesn’t necessarily mean that you have truly failed; it means that you were brave enough to leave your comfort zone and to try new things.
+Failure doesn’t necessarily mean that you have truly failed; it means that you were brave enough to leave your comfort zone and try new things.
 Failure is good.

 Sometimes we never see our true value or our true ability unless our backs are against the wall.